 Hayley oversees the operational transactions and claim process for all Agile Nation 2 expenditure and income, aiding with quarterly audits.
 She is also responsible for supporting the business through preparation of management accounts and payroll whilst assisting with budgets and re-profiling.

-Hayley is also an active member of the employee forum and is on the wellbeing committee.
+Hayley is also an active member of the wellbeing committee.

 Helen joined Chwarae Teg in 2017.
 An experienced and strategic communicator, she leads Chwarae Teg’s marketing and communications, policy and research, business development and transnational teams.
 Prior to joining Chwarae Teg, she worked in Welsh politics as Head of News and Research for Plaid Cymru, and Chief of Staff for Leanne Wood AM.
 Over the course of her career, Helen has built good cross party links, and robust relationships with the media and stakeholders.